crestfall-sh/drafts/README.md

 Crestfall is an open-source alternative for some parts of Firebase and Supabase.

+### Focus on great user experiences and business logic, leave the back-end to us.

+- We want you to worry about delivering value to your end-users, and let Crestfall handle the rest such as Authentication, Authorization, REST API, Search API, Storage API, DNS, Web Hosting, and more.

 ### Monoliths first, microservices later.

 - In monoliths, all services are in a single server instance.
 We scale it up (or vertically) by increasing the amount of CPU, RAM, and Disk in a single server instance.